kolov/mirador/README.md

 ```

-You set a predifend watcher or implement your own.
-The middleware will schedule the watchers (default time 100 ms) and send a message to the socket if any watcher fires, the code listening in the browser will reload the page.
-Pretty simple, I wander why did I work so long without it.
+You set a predefined watcher or implement your own.
+The middleware will schedule the watchers
+(default time 100 ms)
+and send a message to the socket if any watcher fires,
+the code listening in the browser will reload the page.
+Pretty simple, I wonder why did I work so long without it.

 ## Demo